 If you're a first-time skier travelling alone or in a small group, you have come to the right place.
-Welcome to The Ski Gathering — social ski holidays for skiers and snowboarders of all abilities.
-Meet like-minded and sociable people on a ski holiday that's equally suited to day-one beginners and seasoned veterans alike.
+Welcome to The Ski Gathering — beginners ski holidays.
+Specifically designed for people people who want to learn to ski or snowboard.
+OUr beginners ski and snowboard holidays are the best way to ease into the world of skiing.

 We have decades of combined experience providing first-rate ski holidays for beginners.
-So we understand that a first ski trip can seem a little daunting, especially if you're travelling alone as a solo skier.
-Well, we're here to help.
+So we understand that a first ski trip can seem a little daunting, Well fear not!
+We're here to help.
+From lessons to ski hire, transfers to clothing advice we will take care of it all!
 At The Ski Gathering, you won't be on your own — you'll be sharing with other guests who are in the same boat as you.

 Everyone is welcome, but these beginner-friendly weeks are a great opportunity for inexperienced skiers and boarders to share their first or second trip with others who are in the same boatFind out More